NYC 2019 Weekend Artists Guide

 Placement & Park Land

-In 2017, the Placement Team is now part of the Curatorial Team.
-We expect that this will improve placement decisions and coordination between artists and FIGMENT staff.
+The Placement Team is part of the Curatorial Team.
+We have found that this improves placement decisions and coordination between artists and FIGMENT staff.
 Some updates on park land:

 ABOUT FIGMENT NYC AND "WEEKEND" VERSUS "SEASON LONG"